 Rows 3 – 9: CH 1 and turn.
 SC in the first ST and each ST across (4)

-Round 10: Place the RS of a black wing and white wing piece together and SC through both pieces, placing 1 SC in the end of each row and 3 SCs in the end of Row 1.
+Round 10: Place the RS of a black wing and white wing piece together and working through both pieces, work 1 SC into the end of each row down the side of the wing.
+Work 3 SCs in the end of Row 1 and SC up the other side of the wing.

 FO, leaving a long tail to sew onto the body.